idvhs/idvhs.github.io/about.md

 I am postgraduate student in Financial Services & Risk Management at HTW Berlin-University of Applied Sciences.
 My Specializing area in study is Advanced Data Analytics (Descriptive, Predictive, Prescriptive Analytics, and Applied AI=Machine learning).
 <br>
 <br>
-I'm interested in exploring the new methode or technology for better insight from data.
+I'm interested in exploring the new ways or technology for better insight from data.
 <br>
 <br>